aiven/devportal/docs/platform/concepts/byoa.rst

 Cost of BYOA
 -----------------
-The BYOA setup has a custom pricing structure that is calculated on case by case basis.
-When leveraging BYOA you will negate Aiven's feature of paying for all network traffic out of the service.
+The BYOA setup has a custom pricing structure that is calculated on a case by case basis.
+Unlike Aiven's standard all-inclusive pricing, with BYOA you will be responsible for all cloud infrastructure and network traffic charges.

 Note that with BYOA, you receive two separate monthly invoices, one from Aiven for their managed services and another from the cloud service provider for the cloud infrastructure costs.
 In this fashion you can utilize any cloud commit you may have and potentially leverage CUDs in certain cases.